-Historical Lakes Lay Monitoring Program data indicate most lake experience "algal blooms" during years with above average summer temperatures (June, July and August) while years with heavy precipitation are also associated with an increased frequency and occurrence of "algal blooms" among participating LLMP lakes.
+Historical Lakes Lay Monitoring Program data indicate most lakes experience "algal blooms" during years with above average summer temperatures (June, July and August) while years with heavy precipitation are also associated with an increased frequency and occurrence of "algal blooms" among participating LLMP lakes.
 Algal blooms are often green water events associated with decreases in water clarity due to their ability to absorb and scatter light within the water column, but can also accumulate near the lake bottom in shallow areas as "mats" or on the water surface as "scums" and "clouds".
-Some years, such as 1996, the algal blooms are predominantly green water events composed of algae distributed within the water column.
+During some years, such as 1996, the algal blooms are predominantly green water events composed of algae distributed within the water column.
 New Hampshire lakes were particularly susceptible to algal blooms in 1996 as a function of the heavy runoff associated with the atypically wet year.
-Wet years such as 1996 can be particularly hard on lakes where excessive fertilizer applications, agricultural practices, construction activities, etc. favor the displacement of nutrients into surface waters.
+Wet years such as 1996 can be particularly hard on lakes where excessive fertilizer applications, agricultural practices and construction activities favor the displacement of nutrients into surface waters.
 The occasional formation of certain algal blooms is a naturally occurring phenomenon and is not necessarily associated with changes in lake productivity.
 However, increases in the occurrence of bloom conditions can be a sign of eutrophication (the "greening" of a lake).
 Shifts from benign (clean water) forms to nuisance (polluted water) cyanobacterial forms such as Anabaena, Aphanizomenon and Oscillatoria, can also be a warning sign that improper land use practices are contributing excessive nutrients into the lake.

-Filamentous cotton-candy like "clouds" of the nuisance green filamentous algae, Mougeotia, and related species have been well documented in 1994 and 1995 when the temperatures during the months of June and July were well above normal.
+Filamentous cotton-candy like "clouds" of the nuisance green algae, Mougeotia and related species, have been well documented in 1994 and 1995 when the temperatures during the months of June and July were well above normal.
 These algal "clouds" often develop within nearshore weed beds where they can be seen along the lakebottom and tend to flourish during warm periods.
-During cooler years, this type of algal growth is kept in "check" and generally does not reach nuisance proportions.
+During cooler years, this type of algal growth is kept "in check" and generally does not reach nuisance proportions.

 In other lakes, metalimnetic algae, algae which tend to grow in a thin layer along the thermocline gradient in a lake's middle depths, sometimes migrate up towards the lake surface causing a "bloom" event.
 If these algae are predominantly "nuisance" forms, like certain green or blue-green algae, they can be an early indication of nutrient loading.
-The LLMP will continue moniotoring "bloom" phenomena in the year 2001 as they can be a sign of changing land use practices and impacts within local watersheds that can result in a long term increase in lake productivity (eutrophication).